Kimitsuna-Goblin/GGD/README.md

 3. Vertical Gradational Distribution (2 or 3 components)
 4. Horizontal-Vertical Gradational Distribution

-The 0 and 1 of above are not kinds of GGD model.
+The 0 and 1 of above are not kinds of GGD.
 They can be used as criteria to determine if it is appropriate to use GGD as a distribution model for the data.

 Each of 1 to 4 of above can be further classified